Sankey diagram: History and name

 Over time, it became a standard model used in science and engineering to represent heat balance, energy flows, material flows, and since the 1990s this visual model has been used in life-cycle assessment of products.

 One of the most famous Sankey diagrams is Charles Minard's Map of Napoleon's Russian Campaign of 1812.
 It is a flow map, overlaying a Sankey diagram onto a geographical map.
-It was created in 1869, predating Sankey's first Sankey diagram of 1898.
+It was created in 1869, predating Sankey's diagram of 1898.
+Minard had used this form of diagram for visualising flow of goods and transport of people from at least since 1844.

-Science
+Use in science

 Sankey diagrams are often used in fields of science, especially physics.
 They are used to represent energy inputs, useful output, and wasted output.

-Active examples
+Current examples

-The United States Energy Information Administration (EIA) produces numerous Sankey diagrams annually in its Annual Energy Review which illustrate the production and consumption of various forms of energy.
+The US Energy Information Administration (EIA) produces numerous Sankey diagrams annually in its Annual Energy Review which illustrate the production and consumption of various forms of energy.

 The US Department of Energy's Lawrence Livermore Laboratory maintains a site of Sankey diagrams, including US energy flow and carbon flow.

 Eurostat, the Statistical Office of the European Union, has developed an interactive Sankey web tool to visualise energy data by means of flow diagrams.
 The tool allows the building and customisation of diagrams by playing with different options (country, year, fuel, level of detail).

 The International Energy Agency (IEA) created an interactive Sankey web application that details the flow of energy for the entire planet.
 Users can select specific countries, points of time back to 1973, and modify the arrangement of various flows within the Sankey diagram.

-Ben Schmidt, an assistant professor of history at Northeastern University, created a Sankey diagram relating majors in college to eventual careers.